 In conclusion, not only do neoadjuvant studies allow clinicians and researchers to pick the best and safest drugs for inducing remissions in patients with melanoma but they also appear to improve the average time to any relapse that might occur.
 It is sincerely hoped that this approach will result in lengthening the average survival time and thus enhancing the likelihood of cure for a higher percentage of patients with melanoma than are currently cured without neoadjuvant therapy.

 Questions on this article may be submitted to Alicia@AIMatMelanoma.org

 Dr. Margolin is a Medical Director of the SJCI Melanoma Program, St. John’s Cancer Institute.
 She worked at City of Hope for 30 years and also held faculty positions at the Seattle Cancer Care Alliance/University of Washington and at Stanford University.
 Among her academic achievements were long-term leadership of the Cytokine Working Group, leadership involvement in the Cancer Immunotherapy Trials Network, participation in the Southwest Oncology Group’s Melanoma Committee, and many positions in the American Society of Clinical Oncology and the Society for Immunotherapy of Cancer.
 Dr. Margolin has reviewed grants for many cancer-related nonprofit organizations and governmental agencies.
 She has also served as a member of the Oncology Drugs Advisory Committee to the FDA, the American Board of Internal Medicine’s Medical Oncology certification committee, and the Scientific Advisory Committee of the European Organization for the Research and Treatment of Cancer.

-Dr. Margolin collaborates with AIM at Melanoma to write the monthly “in Plain English” to provide timely updates on new developments for patients, caregivers, and other individuals with an interest in medical advances in melanoma.
+Dr. Margolin collaborates with AIM at Melanoma to write our In Plain English articles to provide timely updates on new developments for patients, caregivers, and other individuals with an interest in medical advances in melanoma.